Anton SUKOVATY: "Repair at an official service center is not always more expensive"

 Anton Sukovaty, Director of the Service and Customer Support Division of Samsung Electronics in Russia, answers questions from the IXBT.pro editorial team

-What is the key difference between original Samsung spare parts and non-original counterparts from a technical point of view?
+What is the key difference between original Samsung parts and non-original counterparts from a technical point of view?
 Which components are most often counterfeited?

 Another component that is most often counterfeited is the display.
-Here, there can be both "re-glued" original matrixes onto non-original glass, and completely non-original assemblies from a matrix of a different type (for example, LCD instead of AMOLED), glass, and "touchscreen".
+Here there can be both "re-glued" original matrixes onto non-original glass, and completely non-original assemblies from a matrix of a different type (for example, LCD instead of AMOLED), glass and "touchscreen".
 Such assemblies often have completely different characteristics: color rendering, speed, thickness, glass quality, etc.

 And the "hit parade" of frequently counterfeited spare parts is completed by the back cover.
-In this case, the main discrepancies are manifested in color, marking, sometimes various sensors are missing, and the geometry suffers.
+In this case, the main inconsistencies are manifested in color, marking, sometimes various sensors are missing, and geometry suffers.
 As a result of replacing with such a cover, the mobile device loses its tightness and moisture protection.

-How do Samsung spare parts ensure the long-term reliability of the device?
+How do Samsung parts ensure the long-term reliability of the device?
 What tests and checks do they undergo before installation?

 As for reliability testing methods, there are many of them.
-Here's an example: the screen of the latest triple folding phone was subjected to 200,000 folding cycles in tests.
+Here is an example: the screen of the latest triple folding phone was subjected to 200,000 folding cycles in tests.
 Of course, each manufactured or replaced screen is not subjected to such loads before installation, but a special automated output control is mandatory.

 Why can self-repair or contacting unauthorized services lead to irreversible consequences for Samsung equipment?

 Let's go back to the example with a mobile phone.
-Indeed, having a minimum set of tools at hand, you can disassemble and assemble a phone to replace the battery or screen.
+Indeed, with a minimum set of tools at hand, you can disassemble and assemble a phone to replace the battery or screen.
 But the risks of damage to the battery, back cover and other elements increase many times over with the manual method.
 An authorized service center uses a special machine for this.
 In addition, when assembling the device, it is possible to achieve tightness and check it only using the manufacturer's technology.
-And this requires both special consumables for gluing, and tools and fixtures for assembly.
+And this requires both special consumables for gluing, and tools and devices for assembly.

 Samsung software does not impose any special restrictions on non-original spare parts.
 However, some parameters of the spare parts themselves may "lag behind" the original: for example, the sensitivity and speed of the touch screen, the brightness and contrast of the display, etc.